benmvp/slides/2019/reactathon/react-eco.md

   * Got some notes scribbled to go check things out
   * You don't need to be overwhelmed and try to learn at once
   * Get good at one and build on it
-- I was only able to highlight just a few of the talks happening today
-  * Those were the ones that flowed in with my talk
-  * Don't think you should only go to those
-  * But they all look fantastic
 - **Conference:** Inviting me all the way out here to share my knowledge/experience with y'all
   * Organizing such a great conference
 - **YOU!** For being such an engaged audience so early in the AM